America (talk show)

-America is an American lifestyle and variety talk show that aired weekday afternoons in syndication during the 1985-86 television season.
-The program, which emanated from Hollywood, California, premiered on September 16, 1985, and was a joint production of Post-Newsweek Stations and Paramount Domestic Television.
-The program emanated from Paramount Studios and was hosted by Stuart Damon, Sarah Purcell, and McLean Stevenson upon its premiere.
-Charlie O'Donnell served as the announcer.
+America is an American lifestyle and variety talk show that aired in daily syndication from September 19, 1985 until January 3, 1986.
+The show, which was purposely designed to be a program to serve as a late afternoon lead-in for its affiliates' news broadcasts, was a joint production of Post-Newsweek Stations and Paramount Domestic Television and emanated from Paramount Studios in Hollywood, California.

+Despite Paramount's expectations for America, the program was unable to find an audience and was cancelled after sixteen weeks on the air.

 Format

+When America premiered, the show featured actors Stuart Damon and McLean Stevenson and former Real People host Sarah Purcell as presenters.

-Each show began with O'Donnell saying "good afternoon and welcome to America," then giving the date and a rundown of the topics covered by the show in the sixty minutes to come.
+Each show began with announcer Charlie O'Donnell saying "good afternoon and welcome to America," then giving the date and a rundown of the topics covered by the show in the sixty minutes to come.
 After that, the hosts were introduced and the show began.
 Feature stories included focuses on people, places, and trends, as well as an interview segment with a celebrity.
 Some stories were presented by reporters working for the affiliate stations; for example, the December 18, 1985, episode featured a story about a Little Rock, Arkansas, girl in need of a liver transplant that was presented by then-KATV reporter Greg Hurst.